fanout/webhookinbox/docs/api.rst

 Introduction
 ------------

-WebhookInbox offers an HTTP-based API that enables programmatic manipulation of inboxes.
-You can create and destroy inboxes, retrieve items from inboxes, and listen for newly-added items in realtime.
+WebhookInbox is a web service and website that receives HTTP requests from external sources and stores the data of those requests for later retrieval.
+This document describes WebhookInbox's HTTP-based API, which enables programmatic manipulation of inboxes.
+You can use the API to create and destroy inboxes, retrieve items from inboxes, and listen for newly-added items in realtime.

 All HTTP API calls are made to ``api.webhookinbox.com``.